Prismik/prismik.github.io/content/projects/swifttracer/index.md

 While any numbers of geometry like cylinders, disks, spheres could have been implemented, SwiftTracer supports only a few primitives, with a bigger emphasis on meshes and triangles.
 For light sources or quick tests, it can be convenient to have simple shapes available, so `Quad` and `Sphere` were also added to that end.

 ### Mesh
 The only mesh format supported at the moment is wavefront (obj).
 To drive the parsing and loading process, I ported over to [SwiftWavefront](https://github.com/Prismik/SwiftWavefront) the most basic parts of [TinyObj](https://github.com/tinyobjloader/tinyobjloader), a very popular C++ implementation.
-SwiftWavefront can be consummed as a swift package and offers ready to use meshes with vertices, normals and texture coordinates.
+SwiftWavefront can be consumed as a swift package and offers ready to use meshes with vertices, normals and texture coordinates.

 ![SwiftWavefrontApi](images/swiftwavefront.png)